Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 credential verification is successful, then the Session plugin creates a new session for usage with subsequent requests.

-When a new request comes in and a session is already present, then the Session plugin attaches the `ngx.ctx` variables to let the authentication plugin know that authentication has already occurred via session validation.
+When a new request comes in and a session is already present, then the Kong Session plugin attaches the `ngx.ctx` variables to let the authentication plugin know that authentication has already occurred via session validation.
 As this configuration is a logical OR scenario, and it is desired that anonymous